Sustainability Certification & Reporting

 Although a non-certified product is not necessarily unsustainable – especially if produced in a country like Brazil where stringent social and environmental legislation applies – certification can be an important instrument to differentiate products and influence consumer-purchasing decisions.

 The Brazilian Sugarcane Industry Association (UNICA) actively supports BONSUCRO, a global multi-stakeholder non-profit initiative dedicated to reducing the environmental and social impacts of sugarcane production.
 The group operates under a standard that measures these impacts accurately while certifying sustainable practices.
-Since the official launch of the BONSUCRO certification system in July 2011, forty-three Brazilian mills have been certified by BONSUCRO.
+Since the official launch of the BONSUCRO certification system in July 2011, sixty Brazilian mills have been certified by BONSUCRO.

 Transparency and continuous improvement are key elements for the Brazilian sugarcane industry to develop in a sustainable way.
 To this end, UNICA publishes a sustainability report on a regular basis.
 The 2010 report was prepared in accordance to the G3 Guidelines of the Global Reporting Initiative (GRI) and met the highest qualification level (A+).
 Its publication represented a major milestone in the development of the Brazilian sugar-energy sector.